Mar. 26, 2020

 - Ask to park in the shade at campgrounds and parks.
 Park your RV in the shade when you can, unless you need the solar on top to power your RV.
 If you have portable solar, park RV in shade and place solar panels in sunlight.

-- Try to get in a pool at campgrounds and parks or go to local gyms, LA Fitness, YMCA, 24 Hour Fitness, Anytime Fitness, etc.
+- Try to get in a pool at campgrounds and parks or go to local gyms, LA Fitness, YMCA, 24-Hour Fitness, Anytime Fitness, etc.

 - Use RV awnings to block out the sun and add more awnings by using shade-cloth.
-Put a second awning on the other side of RV or Van and small awnings on windows.
+Put a second awning on the other side of the RV or Van and small awnings on the windows.
 You need an awning on the side where the refrigerator is located to keep cool air in the refrigerator.

 - Don’t cook indoors.
 You can use a butane stove outside.

 - Use micellular cleansing water to keep cool.
-Keep it in the fridge and use it on arms and legs.
+Keep it in the fridge and use it on your arms and legs.

 - Use freezer ice cubes.

-- Until you can buy enough solar to run one or two air conditioners, become a Snowbird and chase 70-degrees around the country.
+- Until you can buy enough solar to run one or two air conditioners, become a Snowbird and chase 70 degrees around the country.